Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/build.typ

   monthly-schedule: "On",
   yearly-schedule: "Ahead",
   (
-    (true, "Build the ladybrown mech according to today's delegation.", "Everyone"), )
+    (true, "Build the ladybrown according to today's delegation.", "Everyone"), )
 )